Zoey-JIN/DelaySSA/Tutorials.md

 An $N$-by-$R$ matrix, where $N$ corresponds to the number of species types and $R$ corresponds to the number of reactions.
 It represents the stoichiometric matrix at the initiation time $t$, which is only relevant for the type of ND and ICD reactions.
 If it is CD reactions, the corresponding column is filled with zeros.

 `S_matrix_dalay`
-An N-by-R matrix, where $N$ corresponds to the number of species types and $R$ corresponds to the number of reactions.
+An $N$-by-$R$ matrix, where $N$ corresponds to the number of species types and $R$ corresponds to the number of reactions.
 It represents the stoichiometric matrix at the completion time $t+t_\text{delay}$, which is only relevant for the delayed type of CD and ICD reactions.
 If it is not a delay reaction namely ND reactions, the corresponding column is filled with zeros.

 `k`
-An R-dimensional vector representing the reaction rate constants or a function representing the rate variable.
+An $R$-dimensional vector representing the reaction rate constants or a function representing the rate variable.

 `product_matrix`
-An N-by-R matrix, where N corresponds to the number of species types and R corresponds to the number of reactions, representing the quantity of reactants.
+An $N$-by-$R$ matrix, where $N$ corresponds to the number of species types and R corresponds to the number of reactions, representing the quantity of reactants.

 `f_r`
-A function determined by $k$ and $\bm{n}$. f_r represents the propensity function.
+A function determined by $k$ and $\bm{n}$. `f_r` represents the propensity function.

 `delay_type`
 An R-dimensional vector or a 1-by-R matrix representing the type of the reactions.
 It is a numerical vector, where each element can take on the values 0, 1, or 2.
 Here, 0 represents ND, 1 represents CD, and 2 represents ICD.